lucianpls/QB3/performance/performance.md

 mode being almost identical.
 The BEST + band mix is significantly better, especially for the images where the FAST QB3 mode is larger than the PNG.
 Adding ZSTD post processing improves the savings by 4 MB, which is very significant.
 In best mode, the savings vs PNG are 7.42%, which is very good for a lossless compression, increasing to 11.56% with zstd post processing.
-This kind of savvings can be extremely significant for long term storage.
+This size of saving can be extremely significant for long term storage.

 #### Aggregate savings
 ```